 However, if you’re someone who finds yourself hungry after a meal, you may consider adding more plant sources of protein as described in Myth #1.

-And, if you’ve ever heard that you need to worry about getting a complete protein since only animal sources are “complete,” that has been debunked.
+Additionally, if you’ve ever heard that you need to worry about getting a complete protein since only animal sources are considered “complete,” that misconception has been debunked.
 If you eat a variety of whole plant foods, any mixture of amino acids (which is what protein is) will provide everything you need with our body’s infinite wisdom for combining and using what’s needed.

 TAKEAWAY: Don’t worry about getting enough protein in your weekly meal plan.